-That is what Giving Tuesday partner Muslim Youth Helpline sought out to achieve through their Giving Tuesday campaign, raising £2,500 in the process.
+This is what Giving Tuesday partner Muslim Youth Helpline set out to achieve through their Giving Tuesday campaign, raising £2,500 in the process.

 Made up of just a team of volunteers and one full-time and one part-time employee, the charity was blown away by the success of its appeal which will help cover the operating costs of their helplines.

 A ‘phenomenal’ result

 Speaking about what motivated them to launch the campaign, Zohra Khaku, Director of the Muslim Youth Helpline, said: “It was awesome to reach out to new donors but also reconnect with people we knew as well.